esamattis/jslibs/README.md

-# Collection of nice JSLibs
+# List of Javascript libraries

 My picks of promising/useful Javascript libraries from random blogs.